TACC/cshl-biovis-install-oculus/README.md

 # Configuring Your Oculus Development Environment

+This page contains up-to-date instructions and troubleshooting tips for the software applications used in *[Immersive Approaches to Biological Data Visualization](http://meetings.cshl.edu/courses.aspx?course=C-VISUALIZ&year=16)*.
+If you have corrections or contributions, please either edit/propose changes directly at Github, or write an issue so we can revise the material as needed.
+It is written in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) so formatting your contributions should be very easy!

+An installer file or archive for (almost) every application referenced here can be found on your workshop computer under *`...\<User>\Documents\Installers`*

-As part of this workshop, you will create accounts at several services.
-Please use an email address you will always have access to (we recommend using your professional email) and please also choose a very strong, unique password for each service.
+_As part of the course, you will need to create accounts at several services.
+Please use an email address you will always have access to (we recommend using your professional email account) and please choose a very strong, unique password for each service.
 In some cases (Unity and Oculus especially) you may (optionally) link your account to a means of payment for purchases.
-Thus, you want to protect those accounts as strongly as possible.
+Thus, you want to protect those accounts as strongly as possible._

 ## Oculus Home

 Oculus Home is an application for interacting with "officially sanctioned" Oculus applications and for configuring/testing Oculus hardware components.
+[Screenshot](assets/oculus-home.png)

 1. Create an [Oculus Home account](https://secure.oculus.com/sign-up/?login_redirect_uri=https%3A%2F%2Fwww.oculus.com%2F)
 2. Download the Oculus Home installer.
 There is also a copy in your computer's *Installers* directory.